 Vegetarian-Fed: This label simply means the hens were raised on feed free of animal by-products.
 Eggs with this label are not commonly found in supermarkets.

 Natural or Naturally Raised: Anyone can put this label on their product.
-There are no regulations for labeling eggs as natural.
+There are no regulations for labeling eggs or any other food product as natural.

 Hormone Free: Another superfluous label.
 All eggs are hormone free since the practice of using hormones in poultry was banned in the 1960s.